-Then there are the myriad of other reasons that make buying primary tradelines risky or less desirable.
-For example, primary tradelines cannot legitimately come with any payment history so it will either appear not seasoned or you are probably engaging in some sort of fraud.
+Then there is the myriad of other reasons that make buying primary tradelines risky or less desirable.
+For example, primary tradelines cannot legitimately come with any payment history, so it will either appear to be not seasoned or you are probably engaging in some sort of fraud.

 Legitimate revolving primaries often involve getting lines of credit at jewelry stores, for example, but the credit limits are low and there is no age to them, and age is the most important factor in a tradeline.
 Most of the other methods mentioned above are often associated with fraud, which of course you want to avoid.